Tapas Bars in Barcelona: Exploring the Antiquity of Barcelona’s Gothic Quarter

 People stroll down a narrow alley in Barcelonas Gothic Quarter, surrounded by historic stone buildings and old-fashioned lanterns.

-Welcome to Plaça de Sant Felip Neri, or the Square of Saint Philip Neri, named for Filippi Romolo Neri, a 16th-century Catholic priest from Italy who founded the Congregation of the Oratory, a society of men who are bonded together by their vow to charity.
+Welcome to Plaça de Sant Felip Neri, or the Square of Saint Philip Neri.
+Named for Filippi Romolo Neri, a 16th-century Catholic priest from Italy.
+He founded the Congregation of the Oratory, a society of men who are bonded together by their vow to charity.
 The oratory is on this square.
 A church named after Sant Flip is also here.
 All the buildings are in the Renaissance and Baroque style.

-In 1938, during the Spanish Civil War, Francisco Franco, the man who would become dictator of Spain until his death in 1975, had the square bombed, particularly the church.
-The explosion killed 30 people, most of whom were refugee orphans from Madrid who tried to escape the war by coming to Barcelona.
+In 1938, during the Spanish Civil War, Francisco Franco had the square bombed, particularly the church.
+The explosion killed 30 people.
+Most of these people were refugee orphans from Madrid, who had tried to escape the war by coming to Barcelona.
 Unfortunately, the war caught up with them.
-As volunteers were pulling the victims from the wreckage, a second bomb landed in the square and killed an additional 12 people.
+As volunteers were pulling victims from the wreckage, a second bomb landed and killed an additional 12 people.

-If you happen to be on a guided walking tour, the guide will go into much more captivating detail about the long and intriguing history of this square.
+If you join a guided walking tour, the guide will give more captivating details about the intriguing history of this square.

 A group listens to a tour guide with a red bag and notepad outside a historic stone building, likely in Barcelona.